 The Division of Energy, Housing and Community Resources encouraged units of local government (UGLGs) to participate in the development of the Consolidated Plan.
 DEHCR sent email notifications to 1,900 units of local government, informing them of the online public survey and public input sessions, and encouraging them to submit feedback if they were unable to take the survey or attend the input sessions.
-DEHCR staff also solicited feedback from local government staff and local economic development corporation staff at Wisconsin Economic Development Corporation Economic summits.
+DEHCR staff also solicited feedback from local government staff and local economic development corporation staff at the Wisconsin Economic Development Association's Governor's Conference on Economic Development held on January 31- February 2, 2024 held in Wisconsin Dells, WI.
+The Summit provides an opportunity to address the unique challenges and opportunities of blending community and economic development efforts to advance social outcomes.
+Participants included state and local government, tribal representatives, business owners, and others.